 Physical activity - to spend time in bushcraft is to learn great new skills such as wood whittling, creating structured buildings, thatching, creating beds, making rope, foraging and hunting etc. Learning to survive and thrive in the outdoors releases us from the 'chatter of modern living' that does not serve us anymore.
 It is almost impossible not to turn your mind off when engrossed in making the bowl and spoon, which are your very means to eat your food with.

 Time in nature and just being in greener spaces has been shown to be beneficial to the mind and health.
 Delighting in the protection of a tree shelter, after a long day hunting food, can be a very good feeling of appreciative thought.
-When FEELING those 'better thoughts' your brain responds accordingly, affecting the physiology in your body.
+When FEELING those 'better thoughts' your brain responds accordingly, affecting the physiology of your body.

 Resourcefulness is a word we have become unfamiliar with.
-There are so many things that we are now 'not allowed' to do because we don't have the mandatory training, with certificate or pay the fees to the mandatory body annually, which we 'must have' to be given permission to live.
+There are so many things that we are now 'not allowed' to do because we don't have the mandatory training, with a certificate or pay the fees to the mandatory body annually, which we 'must have' to be given permission to live.
 When you are living back in nature the only 'certificates' are a pat on your own back that you have found something to eat and drink, have kept warm or cool and found or created a shelter to rest in for today.
-Interestingly, by practising resourcefulness, it can often help when returning back into modern society.
-You don't need to stress as much now because your brain can accept that you can survive without all the possessions, people and tasks of the modern life.
+Interestingly, by practicing resourcefulness, it can often help when returning back into modern society.
+You don't need to stress as much now because your brain can accept that you can survive without all the possessions, people, and tasks of the modern life.
 Your perception of what stresses you can alter, simply because the modern day stresses is now perceived as less of a threat.
 You are now FREE from this type of FEAR thinking.